-Departmental Recommendations: Reading: Pass a standardized test of reading comprehension at or above the 12th Grade level or equivalent, ENGL 015
+Departmental Recommendations: Reading: Pass a standardized test of reading comprehension at or above the 12th Grade level or equivalent, ENGL 015 Lecture: Minimum 48 hours per semester

 Principles, purposes, and practices of advertising; analysis of the channels of trade, the importance of the correct appeal, style, trademarks, headlines, typography, color, layout, ethics, and other problems involved in effective advertising.
 No artistic ability required.